ApprenticeAI/frapy/docs/index.rst

     Get answers to most frequently asked questions.

 :doc:`topics/debug`
-    Learn how to debug common problems of your Scrapy spider.
+    Learn how to debug common problems of your Frapy spider.

 :doc:`topics/contracts`
     Learn how to use contracts for testing your spiders.

 :doc:`topics/practices`
-    Get familiar with some Scrapy common practices.
+    Get familiar with some Frapy common practices.

 :doc:`topics/broad-crawls`
-    Tune Scrapy for crawling a lot domains in parallel.
+    Tune Frapy for crawling a lot domains in parallel.

 :doc:`topics/developer-tools`
     Learn how to scrape with your browser's developer tools.